developer-zebra/developer-zebra-site/src/devicetracker/2-1/guide/setup/index.md

 1. Open **Task Scheduler** in **Administrative Tools.**
 <img style="height:350px" src="TS_1.png"/>
 _Figure 11.
 Task Scheduler main screen_
 2. Click **Create Basic Task** in the Actions menu to the right.
-Enter a name for the task, such as “Zebra DevTracker Backend.
+Enter a name for the task, such as “Zebra ZDVC Backend."
 <img style="height:350px" src="TS_2.png"/>
 _Figure 12.
 Create Backend Task_
 3. Click **Next.** Select the desired time to trigger the task, for example “When the computer starts” to run on startup.